Every four hours, there is one amputation in Ontario as a result of a diabetic foot ulcer.

 Among these complications are diabetic foot ulcers, which currently impose direct health-care costs of $320-400 million and indirect costs of $35-60 million in Ontario.

-The Canadian Diabetes Association (CDA) estimates that funding such devices could save the Government of Ontario between $48-75 million a year, compared to when the public has no access to these devices.
+Diabetes Canada estimates that funding such devices could save the Government of Ontario between $48-75 million a year, compared to when the public has no access to these devices.

 Download the Ontario report